 1. What is the NJ Construction Permit Bill?

-The NJ electronic construction permit bill, officially known as Assembly Bill 1145, is a piece of legislation signed into law by Governor Phil Murphy in June 2021.
+The NJ electronic construction permit bill, officially known as Assembly Bill 1145, is a piece of legislation signed into law by Governor Phil Murphy.
 The law will require local governments throughout the state to leverage digital permitting software for all construction permits and related materials.

 2. Why did the NJ State Government Mandate Digital Permitting Software?